amruta-07/amruta-07/README.md

 - ⚡ Fun fact: I can work without music.
 -->

-**I am a Third Year Student.
-Pursuing BE in Computer science.
+**I am a Third Year Student (CSE'23) Pursuing BE in Computer science.
 I'm interested in the fields of web development and seeking exciting opportunities for the same.**
 **I really like to explore new Domains.
 I am good at analysing and problem solving.
 I am a Dedicated and hardworking member of the team.**